 Fill in Line 1(b) if you are married and (1) you and your spouse are filing a joint or combined return, or (2) if your spouse had no income or is not required to file a return.
 If you meet these criteria, check the first box on Line 1(b) for your spouse.
-If your spouse is 65 or older, also check the next two boxes.
-If your spouse was legally blind at the end of the taxable year, also check the last two boxes on Line 1(b).
+If your spouse is 65 or older, also check the next four boxes.
+If your spouse was legally blind at the end of the taxable year, also check the next four boxes on Line 1(b).
+If your spouse was a member of the Kentucky National Guard on December 31, 2014, also check the last two boxes on Line 1(b).